Living in Granbury, Texas

 DFW commute and regional access

-Many Granbury households split time between Hood County and the Metroplex.
+Fort Worth is close enough to commute, far enough to feel like a different pace.
 U.S. Highway 377 and State Highway 51 connect toward Fort Worth; depending on your destination and departure time, downtown Fort Worth often falls in the 45- to 60-minute range.
 Remote and hybrid workers stretch that advantage further — trading a daily grind for two or three office days while living where parking is easy and weekends feel like a retreat.

 Dallas is farther but reachable for airport runs, specialty healthcare, and big-city amenities.
 Dallas Fort Worth International Airport sits roughly 65 miles northeast via highways through the metro.
-For many residents, Granbury works as a primary home base with periodic Metroplex trips rather than a daily super-commute — though plenty of neighbors do make the drive five days a week and will tell you honestly which hours to avoid.
+For many residents, Granbury works as a primary home base with periodic Metroplex trips rather than a daily super-commute — though plenty of neighbors do make the drive five days a week and will tell you honestly which hours to avoid on 377.

 Within Hood County, Granbury ISD serves much of the incorporated city and surrounding areas, while unincorporated communities and lake developments may fall under different jurisdictional lines.
 Confirm school boundaries, emergency services, and utility providers for your exact address before you buy or build.